curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 ---

+What's the one purpose that is in line with everyone's behaviour?
+The superset of all purposes?
+Let's zoom waaaay out.
+Universe, existence.
+Everyone wants to continue existing.
+But what about people dying for their nation?
+It must be that their definition of self is greater than their one human being - they would die so that their group could continue existing.
+Could a nation die to save another nation?
+I guess so, if it saves their species and there's no grudge.
+Would a species die to save another species?
+I guess so, if it saves their shared genetic heritage.
+Would Earth-originating species die to save elsewhere-originating species?
+I guess so, if it continues life in our universe.
+Would life in our universe (including other potential planes of existence, like heaven, etc.) die to save the non-living things in our universe?
+I guess so, if existence can continue, but lots of individuals probably stop caring at this point.
+Would existence die to save non-existence?
+I don't think that makes sense.
+That must be the boundary.
+I would die for existence to continue.
+I want existence to continue.

+What about a god?
+It could exist forever.
+I guess it would need to find a way to find new purpose.

+What about suicide?
+I guess some people don't want to be a burden.
+Or they want one last validation.
+But I think there are some people who want to die with dignity - they believe that the quality of their existence matters.
+There's another religion in there, can't put my finger on it.
+"The purpose of existence is to experience existential bliss."

+"I'm not helping existence continue and I'm not finding any new purposes.
+I am a ball of existentialism, have evidence that it won't change.
+I will never experience existential bliss.
+I have evidence that I can not fulfil the three ultimate purposes."

+The purpose of existence is to continue existing.
+The purpose of existence is to find purpose.
+The purpose of existence is to experience existential bliss.

+If you believe in the first one, the other two follow.
+They're symbiotic, exist in balance with one-another.

+Either they're looking for validation.
+Or they're doing it because they feel it's expected of them.
+Or they're saying something they believe is incredibly important and not socialized - not enough other people believe it.

+Hypnotically induce enlightenment.
+Suggestible people are capable of believing better.

+---

 An underdeveloped society uses privacy to protect the weak from the powerful.

 Dystopic, absolute privacy world.
 How do they know they’re not being tracked?
 Society and technology erodes.